2024–present Serbian anti-corruption protests: Sretnimo se na Sretenje

 On 15 February, the anniversary of the 1835 declaration of the Sretenje Constitution, a large protest was held in Kragujevac.
-The gathering, named "Sretnimo se na Sretenje" ("Let's Meet on Sretenje"), lasted for 15 hours, during which time Lepenički Boulevard was blockaded.
+The gathering, named "Sretnimo se na Sretenje" ("Let's Meet on Sretenje"), lasted for 15 hours, during which time Lepenički Boulevard, one of the main roads in the city, was blockaded.
 Many students present at the protest had walked on foot, some traveling as far as 150 kilometers to attend.
 Large numbers of vehicles also made their way to the city, with a total of 165,000 protesters attending the gathering.
 Protesters also gathered at Trg Republike in Belgrade in support of the gathering in Kragujevac.
 President Vučić held a counter-rally that same day in Sremska Mitrovica, at which he described the protests as "the dirtiest color revolution in the history of mankind" and claimed that three billion euros had been invested by foreign powers to topple his government.
 The executive board of the United Branch Unions "Nezavisnost" ("Independence") stated that public sector employees were pressured to attend the pro-government rally, at which some 20,000 people were present.
 The next day, around 300 taxi drivers drove to Kragujevac to transport the students back home, where they were greeted warmly.
 An additional protest was announced for 1 March in Niš.

 On 18 February, the farmers who protested in Rača stormed the local municipality building and occupied it, demanding lower taxes and resignations of local officials.
 The farmers expressed their support for the student protesters.

 On 19 February, the organization CRTA (Center for Research, Transparency and Accountability) released a survey of a representative sample of Serbian citizens' opinions on the protests.
-According to the report, around 80% of respondents supported the majority of the students' demands and 64% support or mostly support the protests themselves.
-In addition, 33% of respondents claimed to have taken part in at least one protest in Serbia during the previous three months.
+According to the report, around 80% of respondents supported the majority of the students' demands and 64% support or mostly support the protests themselves, and that 33% of respondents claimed to have taken part in at least one protest in Serbia during the previous three months.
 When asked who they would trust more, 46% of respondents stated they would trust the students, 21% would trust President Vučić, 12% would trust both equally, with the remaining 21% trusting neither or having no answer.